hanxunyu/hanxunyu.github.io/_pages/about.md

 Hello!
 I am currently a PhD student in <a href="https://www.zju.edu.cn/" target="_blank">Zhejiang University</a>, majoring in Computer Science and Technology supervised by <a href="https://person.zju.edu.cn/jkzhu" target="_blank">Prof. Jianke Zhu</a>.
 I have obtained B.Eng. (with Honors) from <a href="https://www.whu.edu.cn/" target="_blank">Wuhan University</a> majoring in Computer Science and Technology supervised by <a href="https://wangzwhu.github.io/home/" target="_blank">Prof. Zheng Wang </a>.
 I used to be a summer research intern at <a href="https://www.mcgill.ca/" target="_blank">McGill University</a> and <a href="https://mila.quebec/en/" target="_blank">Mila-Quebec AI Institute</a> in Montreal, Canada, under the supervision of <a href="https://www.cs.toronto.edu/~six/" target="_blank">Prof. Xujie Si</a>.
 Prior to that, I was a visit student at <a href="https://www.kaist.ac.kr/en/" target="_blank">KAIST</a> in Daejeon, Korea, supervised by <a href="https://sanctusfactory.com/family.php" target="_blank">Prof. Chang D. Yoo</a>.

-My research interests include *2D/3D Multimodal LLMs*, *Visual/Scene Understanding*, *Spatial Intelligence*, and *Embodied AI*, particularly in:
+My research interests include *2D/3D Multimodal LLMs*, *Visual/Scene Understanding*, and *Spatial Intelligence*, particularly in:

-**_1.Enabling MLLMs with common visual tasks_**, including open-vocabulary visual grounding for image/video/3D scene.
+**_1.Native multimodal foundation models_**, including unified 2D and 3D understanding within a single backbone.

-**_2.Embodied scene understanding/reasoning_**, including streaming 3D interaction and embodied dialogue/planning.
+**_2.Spatial-temporal understanding with MLLMs_**, including streaming 3D interaction and embodied scene understanding.

-**_3.Efficient and effective MLLMs_**, including visual token compression and lightweight MLLM.
+**_3.Efficient and effective MLLMs_**, including visual token compression and lightweight MLLM design.

 If you are interested in any form of academic cooperation with me, please feel free to email at <a href="mailto:hanxun.yu@zju.edu.cn" target="_blank">hanxun.yu@zju.edu.cn</a>.